lorentzforces/ensure-path/README.md

 - to use the provided `Makefile`, a `make` installation which supports `.RECIPEPREFIX` (_e.g._ GNU Make >=4.0)

 To build the project, simply run `make` in the project's root directory to build the output executable.

+> _Note: running with `make` is not strictly necessary.
+Reference the provided `Makefile` for typical development commands._